What is Levamisole?

 • Uncontrolled movements of arms and legs

-• It ought to be taken with food.
+• Used to treat various parasitic worm infections, Levamisole should be taken with food.

-• Avoid being in contact with people who are sick or have infections.
-Tell your doctor if you have any signs of infection.
+• Avoid contact with sick individuals and inform your doctor of any signs of infection.

 Dosage